-The 2015 State of the States in Intellectual and Developmental Disabilities: Emerging from the Great Recession is published by the American Association on Intellectual and Developmental Disabilities (AAIDD). order from AAIDD or call AAIDD at 301-604-1340.
+The newest edition of The State of the States in Intellectual and Developmental Disabilities: 2017 is soon to be published by the American Association on Intellectual and Developmental Disabilities (AAIDD).
+The new 2017 Edition is available to order from AAIDD.

 David Braddock, PhD,